neondatabase-labs/pgpi/README.md

 By default, `pgpi` generates a minimal, self-signed TLS certificate on the fly, and does nothing to interfere with the authentication process.

-If your Postgres client is using `sslmode=verify-full` or `sslmode=verify-ca`, you’ll need to either:
+If your Postgres client is using `sslrootcert=system`, `sslmode=verify-full` or `sslmode=verify-ca` you’ll need to either:

 1. Downgrade that to `sslmode=require` or lower; or
-2. Supply `pgpi` with a TLS certificate that’s trusted by OpenSSL or your OS, plus the corresponding private key, using the `--ssl-cert` and `--ssl-key` options.
+2. Supply `pgpi` with a TLS certificate that’s trusted according to `sslrootcert`, plus the corresponding private key, using the `--ssl-cert` and `--ssl-key` options.

 If your Postgres client is using `channel_binding=require`, you’ll need to: